clusture/concise/data-science/machine-learning/linear-regression/gradient-descent-for-linear-regression/lms-algorithm-with-stochastic-gradient/notes.md

 ---
-title: Gradient Descent for Least Squares Cost
+title: Stochastic Gradient Descent for Least Squares Cost
-topic: Gradient Descent for Linear Regression
+topic: Gradient Descent: Linear Regression
 ---

-# Gradient Descent for Least Squares Cost
+# Stochastic Gradient Descent for Least Squares Cost

 There are alternatives to batch gradient descent.
-Consider the following iterative algorithm :
+Instead of looking at all the training examples to update the parameter.
+Consider the following iterative algorithm, where parameter update is performed for every training example :
 $$\begin{aligned}
 &\text{Loop}\,\, \{ \\
 &\text{for i = 1 to n, }\,\, \{ \\